nextcloud-releases/all-in-one/readme.md

 | ![image](https://user-images.githubusercontent.com/42591237/232849125-30e24c85-bfd7-465e-8310-9b69cd9666fe.png) | ![image](https://user-images.githubusercontent.com/42591237/232849036-28c38d9a-3151-4cf1-97a5-4d94c1f0eba0.png) |

 ## How to use this?
-The following instructions are meant for installations without a web server or reverse proxy (like Apache, Nginx and else) already being in place.
-If you want to run AIO behind a web server or reverse proxy (like Apache, Nginx and else), see the [reverse proxy documentation](https://github.com/nextcloud/all-in-one/blob/main/reverse-proxy.md).
+The following instructions are meant for installations without a web server or reverse proxy (like Apache, Nginx, Cloudflare Tunnel and else) already being in place.
+If you want to run AIO behind a web server or reverse proxy (like Apache, Nginx, Cloudflare Tunnel and else), see the [reverse proxy documentation](https://github.com/nextcloud/all-in-one/blob/main/reverse-proxy.md).
 Also, the instructions below are especially meant for Linux.
 For macOS see [this](#how-to-run-aio-on-macos), for Windows see [this](#how-to-run-aio-on-windows) and for Synology see [this](#how-to-run-aio-on-synology-dsm).
 1. Install Docker on your Linux installation by following the official documentation: https://docs.docker.com/engine/install/#server.
 The easiest way is installing it by **using the convenience script**:
     ```sh
     curl -fsSL https://get.docker.com | sudo sh
     ```
 1. If you need ipv6 support, you should enable it by following https://github.com/nextcloud/all-in-one/blob/main/docker-ipv6-support.md.
-2. Run the command below in order to start the container on Linux and without a web server or reverse proxy (like Apache, Nginx and else) already in place:
+2. Run the command below in order to start the container on Linux and without a web server or reverse proxy (like Apache, Nginx, Cloudflare Tunnel and else) already in place:
     ```
-    # For Linux and without a web server or reverse proxy (like Apache, Nginx and else) already in place:
+    # For Linux and without a web server or reverse proxy (like Apache, Nginx, Cloudflare Tunnel and else) already in place:
     sudo docker run \
     --sig-proxy=false \
     --name nextcloud-aio-mastercontainer \